Gsingh75/Pewlett-Hackard-Analysis/README.md

 Using the retiring_titles.csv, it is observed that the following are the titles of employees that are retiring with the number of employees under each, arranged in a descending order.
 ![Screenshot (19)](https://user-images.githubusercontent.com/73635290/219578544-19f47106-7a99-4179-a671-3e8f4d7c5a12.png)

+Using the mentorship_eligibilty.csv, it is observed that there are 1,549 current employees who were born in 1965 and are also eligibile for the Mentorship Program.